jony5/CRNRSTN/README.md

    landscape of hosting environments within which your application will be running.
 Use the
    $_SERVER data presented by crnrstn_config_debug.php within each environment from Step 2 above (see working debug example at http://crnrstn.evifweb.com/crnrstn_config_debug.php to review debug output of CRNRSTN :: when fully configured).
-The CRNRSTN :: debugger assumes that $_SERVER param "SERVER_NAME" has been defined for each environment...so at least define that one (1) SERVER param through defineEnvResource() for each hosting environment to support the environmental detection services of CRNRSTN ::.
+The CRNRSTN :: debugger (not CRNRSTN ::, itself) assumes that $_SERVER param "SERVER_NAME" has been defined for each environment...so at least define that one (1) SERVER param through defineEnvResource() for each hosting environment to support the environmental detection services of CRNRSTN ::.
 When keying off of SERVER_NAME, WWW and non-WWW domain formats will indicate different environments...so perhaps make a separate profile for each in the configuration...or key off another data point like server IP.

 4) Promote this updated CRNRSTN :: configuration file from Step 3 along with any configured configuration include files (for *database connectivity and *IP authorization) to all of your